JamesHodgkins/OpenDraft/CODEOFCONDUCT.md

-# Code of Conduct for GreyhoundCAD
+# Code of Conduct for OpenDraft

-GreyhoundCAD is an open-source project committed to providing a respectful and inclusive environment for all contributors, users, and participants.
+OpenDraft is an open-source project committed to providing a respectful and inclusive environment for all contributors, users, and participants.
 We value diversity and aim to foster a welcoming and collaborative community.
-To ensure a positive experience for everyone involved, we have established the following Code of Conduct that applies to all interactions within the GreyhoundCAD project.
+To ensure a positive experience for everyone involved, we have established the following Code of Conduct that applies to all interactions within the OpenDraft project.

 ## 1. Inclusivity and Respect:
    - Treat all individuals with respect, kindness, and empathy, regardless of their identity, background, or experience level.